alexcaoys/notes-superbird/README.md

 I took parts from `superbird-tool` and wrote the script for booting custom stuff: Please check `amlogic_device.py`.

-The bootargs `swiotlb=8192` in envs is to decrease the memory assigned for `swiotlb`, which normally takes 64MB, 8192 means it will take 16MB.
-You can try to further decrease it.

 ## Boot using initrd

 I created an Buildroot uInitrd image in case anything need an in-RAM system (repartitioning for example), please find it in Release and use `envs/env_initrd.txt` in this repo to boot.